aptech/docs/docs/CR-csvWriteM.rst

 Remarks
 ------------

-The standard output and standard error streams (stdin, stderr) can be written to with :func:`csvWriteM` by passing in the variable `__STDOUT`, or `__STDERR` as the filename input.
+The standard output and standard error streams (stdout, stderr) can be written to with :func:`csvWriteM` by passing in the variable `__STDOUT`, or `__STDERR` as the filename input.
 Note that `__STDOUT`, or `__STDERR` should not be passed in as a string.
 The following example shows correct